open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### Limits

-Combined size of all entries should not exceed 8192 bytes before encoding.
+Combined size of all name/value pairs should not exceed 8192 bytes before encoding.
-The size restriction applies to the deserialized entries so that the set of decoded `CorrelationContext`s is independent of the encoding format.
+The size restriction applies to the deserialized name/value pairs so that the set of decoded `CorrelationContext`s is independent of the encoding format.

 ### CorrelationContext Propagation

 `CorrelationContext` MAY be propagated across process boundaries or across any arbitrary boundaries (process, $OTHER_BOUNDARY1, $OTHER_BOUNDARY2, etc) for various reasons.
-For example, one may propagate 'project-id' entry across all micro-services to break down metrics by 'project-id'.